-We are pleased to announce a full tuition scholarship through the National Science Foundation’s S-STEM program for students majoring in certain areas of STEM (science, technology, engineering, and mathematics).
+We are pleased to announce a scholars program through the National Science Foundation’s S-STEM program for students majoring in certain areas of STEM (science, technology, engineering, and mathematics).
 The objective of the program is to adapt high impact practices that have been proven to increase retention and graduation rates for high-achieving, first generation, and commuter students who typically have responsibilities outside of school.

 Eligibility for the STEM Scholarship

 - US citizenship, permanent residency, or status as a US national or admitted refugee

 - GPA of 3.0 or higher

 - Mathematics placement into Calculus I or higher

 - Intention to enter UM-Dearborn in one of the majors:

 - Biological Sciences, Biochemistry, Computer & Information Science, Engineering, Electrical Engineering, Industrial and Systems Engineering, Mechanical Engineering, Computer Engineering, Mathematics, Environmental Science, Bioengineering, or Chemistry